s3gw-tech/s3gw/docs/developing.md

 ### Building the s3gw container image

-This documentation will guide you through the several steps to build the `s3gw` container image.
+This documentation guides you through the steps to build the `s3gw` container image.

 > **NOTE:** The absolute paths mentioned in this document may be different on
 > your system.